Connect with others who understand.

 Talk With Others Who Understand

-Living with certain symptoms of MS can be challenging and affect your quality of life, but you don’t have to face them on your own.
-On MyMSTeam, the social network and online support group for people with MS and their loved ones, more than 193,000 members come together to ask questions, offer advice and support, and share stories with others who understand life with MS.
+On MyMSTeam, the social network and online support group for people with multiple sclerosis and their loved ones, more than 218,000 members come together to ask questions, offer advice and support, and share stories with others who understand life with MS.

 Do you experience facial flushing?
 Does it happen during bowel movements, or does something else trigger this symptom?
 How are you managing your facial flushing and constipation?
 Share your experiences and tips in the comments below, or start a conversation on MyMSTeam.